Report a Claim

 Get a head start by:

 - Removing all personal belongings from your vehicle, including garage door openers and any items adhered to your windshield, such as transponders or toll lane passes.

 - If your vehicle is currently at a body shop or tow yard, tell the facility you will be releasing it to Travelers.
 This will allow us to transfer the vehicle to a secure storage facility.

-Use the checklist below to make sure you have the following important items:
+Make sure you have the following important items:

 - Keys.
-Once located, please store your keys safely until your Travelers claim professional provides further guidance.
+Once located, please store your keys safely until your Travelers Claim professional provides further guidance.

 - Vehicle title.
 This document is important to your settlement process.
 If your vehicle is leased or has a lien holder, the title may be in the possession of your lien holder, bank or leasing company.